la-ots/pelican/docs/foundation/printing.md

 ## Best Practices

 In general, the premise of the print preview layout design is to focus on what's visible in the main content of the page.
-This means that the following components are excluded from ever being printed:
+This means that the following components should be in consideration from ever being printed:

 - Skip To Main
 - Sidebar with Navigation